-65. HOST NATION
+66. HOST NATION

 Each respective Host Nation shall provide accommodation and court facilities for all the teams that have entered.
 Free hotel accommodation and meals, (breakfast, lunch and dinner) shall be provided for three (3) players and a Captain of each team.
 Players should be offered a triple room with three separate beds.
-Host nations are encouraged to provide single rooms for Captains; however a maximum of two captains per room in separate beds will be permitted.
+Host nations are encouraged to provide single rooms for Captains; however a maximum of two captains per room in separate beds will be permitted, subject to prior approval by the ITF.
 Captains and players must not share bedrooms under any circumstances.
 Players from the opposite sex must not share a room under any circumstances.
 The Host Nation must refuse any request that would be contrary to this Regulation.
 Private housing shall not be used by Host Nations as a form of hospitality.
 Each participating National Association is responsible for its own travelling expenses to the Regional Pre-Qualifying and Regional Qualifying Rounds.